 The Cost of Malnutrition

 It is important to maintain a healthy and balance diet as an adult, but this is even more crucial as a senior citizen.
-Failing to eat the right amount of food or failing to include certain nutrients in your diet can cause malnutrition, which can cause serious havoc on your body, contributing to factors like:
+Failing to eat the right amount of food or failing to include certain nutrients in your diet can cause malnutrition, which can cause serious havoc on your body, contributing to factors like:- A weakened immune system and an increased risk of infections.

 - Increased muscle weakness and decreased bone mass, which can eventually lead to falls, fractures and breaks.